Which is the BEST cordless power tool brand? This seems like a simple question, but the answer isn’t cut and dried.

-The simplicity of the question betrays the complexity of what is actually being asked.
-Back when I first tackled this, Steven asked:
+The simplicity of the title question betrays the complexity of what is actually being asked.

 If you had to stick to one brand for most of your tools which would it be?
 Taking into consideration tool reliability, power, ergonomics, batteries and number of cordless tools.